mac999/ISO19166-B2GM/README.md

 ## 🚀 Features
 - **BIM to GIS Mapping:** Convert **BIM** like IFC, geojson files into **GIS** like CityGML, json or other GIS formats.
-- **IFC and CityGML parsing:** Read and Write IFC, CityGML file format.
+- **IFC and CityGML parsing:** Read and Write IFC, CityGML file format using parser.
 - **LoD Extrusion:** Extrude 2D building footprints to **3D geometries** using LoD (Level of Detail) specifications.
 - **Coordinate System Transformation:** Convert geographic coordinates (WGS84) to projected UTM coordinates.
 - **Visualization Support:** Utilize PyVista and PyDeck for 3D rendering of transformed data.